As long as I remember I wanted to go to Africa to help the poor… That’s how I ended up volunteering in Africa, Ghana more specifically in 2001.

 - Share your talents(without fixing what doesn’t need fixing!)

 - A chance to see how untrue lots of stereotypes and prejudices are

 - Come and see what Ghana really looks like(yes, we have houses, roads, schools, malls, brains……)

 - Learn how to cook African food

 - Travel and see the rest of beautiful Ghana (We are happy to help with planning and organising)

-The sequel to this blog post is now online.
 Read more on how we are implementing the changes towards sustainable travel and volunteering in this FAQ blogpost about volunteering at Banko women center.